SunrayFrei/Brain-Games/README.md

 # Brain Games project

-- There are five games: brain-even, brain-calc, brain-gcd, brain-prime and brain-progression.
+:white_check_mark: There are five games: brain-even, brain-calc, brain-gcd, brain-prime and brain-progression.

+- **_Brain-even_**
+  The game has three rounds.
+A random number is offered to the player.
+He should determine whether it is even.
+And answer "yes" or "no" accordingly.
+If the player answers correctly three times, he wins.
+- **_Brain-calc_**
+  The game has three rounds.
+A player is offered a random action with two random numbers: addition, subtraction, multiplication or division.
+He should to write the result of this action.
+If the player answers correctly three times, he wins.

+- **_Brain-gcd_**
+  The game has three rounds.
+The player is asked to determine the greatest common divisor for two proposed numbers.
+If the player answers correctly three times, he wins.
+- **_Brain-prime_**
+  The game has three rounds.
+The player is asked to determine whether a number is prime (that is, divisible without remainder only by 1 and itself).
+If the player answers correctly three times, he wins.
+- **_Brain-progression_**
+  The game has three rounds.
+The player should to identify the missing number in the progression.
+If the player answers correctly three times, he wins.

-- Minimals system requirements: node.js 20.10.0
+:white_check_mark: Minimals system requirements: node.js 20.10.0
-- Installation instructions: make install
+:white_check_mark: Installation instructions: make install

+---

 ### Hexlet tests and linter status: